Shaostoul/Project_Universe_Documentation/Project Universe/Facilities/Private/00-Home.md

-The **Home** section serves as the central hub for all player activities within Project Universe.
+You **Home** serves as the central hub for all player activities within Project Universe.
 It is a comprehensive space designed for real-life integration and virtual interaction.
-The home encompasses various key areas, each offering unique tools, resources, and learning experiences that seamlessly blend in-game objectives with real-world applications.
-From productivity and customization to practical skills and sustainability, the **Home** serves as both a sanctuary and a workspace.
+Homes encompass various key areas, each offering unique tools, resources, and learning experiences that seamlessly blend in-game objectives with real-world applications.
+From productivity and customization to practical skills and sustainability, your **Home** serves as both a sanctuary and a workspace.

 # Rooms